steedos/cli/README.md

-# cli
+# Steedos
-deploy and run your steedos apps
+Develop and run your enterprise apps in miniutes